jenkins-infra/plugins-wiki-docs/amazon-ecr/README.md

-**This plugin is up for adoption.** Want to help improve this plugin?
-[Click here to learn
-more](http://localhost:8085/display/JENKINS/Adopt+a+Plugin "Adopt a Plugin")!

 This plugin offers integration with Amazon EC2 Container Registry (ECR) as a DockerRegistryToken source to convert Amazon Credentials into a